vaadin/platform/scripts/generator/templates/template-release-notes-prerelease.md

   - New Binder API to associate a UI Field with a Model property.
   - Java Generator now produces Form Models for TS to make easy bind it to the UI elments.
   - Bean Validators in client side able to reuse Java Bean annotations, and to add custom validations
+- New data binding API for components
+  - Component's are now have an API for getting and manipulating of the in-memory data, such as exporting data, traversing between items, add/remove operations, and more
+  - Lazy data loading components have now an ability to set only a data fetch callback with no knowledge of item count, as well as an API for lazy loading customisation
 - Live Reload in browser
 - Extended URL parameters support with routing
 - Basic LitTemplate support based on LitElement for Java UIs